FAQ - Frequently Asked Questions

 We recommend by default to be 10 but anything up to 99 should do.

 We do not recommend using IPs 100 and above because that's the range that the HDA uses to give out dynamic DHCP leases.
-We may change this in the future to make it more flexible (if you think we should and have a good reason, please speak up).
+We may change this in the future to make it more flexible.

 » What are my Network Gateway Settings?